We only use recycled metals in our jewellery

-Even though a lot of jewellery is made of silver, when it comes to fine handmade jewellery, silver isn’t really a good choice from a financial perspective.
-First of all, silver is a lot cheaper than gold or platinum.
+Even though a lot of jewellery is silver, when it comes to fine handmade jewellery, it isn’t a good choice.
+First, silver is a lot cheaper than gold or platinum.
 Where you might pay $90 — $100 for a gram of gold, you’ll pay only $6 – $10 for a gram of silver.

-This means that hand-finished silver jewellery doesn’t value up very high, so basically it isn’t very worthwhile when gold is almost as easy to work with.
+It isn’t worthwhile when gold is almost as easy to work with.
 You’ll find that a manufacturing jeweller cannot make a silver ring for anything even close to the price you’d pay for a mass produced item.
-To get something hand made in silver you’ll pay up to ten times more than a similar retail item (in gold & platinum, the gap narrows considerably).
+To get something hand made in silver you’ll pay up to ten times more than a similar retail item.
+For gold & platinum, the gap narrows.

 Why we recycle precious metals

-This may or may not be important to you, but at EJA we’re very concerned about the amount of environmental damage mining for gold, silver and platinum does.
+We’re concerned about the environmental damage mining for gold, silver and platinum causes.